munificent/game-programming-patterns/book/spatial-partition.markdown

 ^code handle-cell

-Aside from the pointer shenanigans to deal with walking a linked list, you'll note that this is exactly <span name="nested">like</span> our original na&iuml;ve method for handling combat: it compares each pairs of units to see if they're in the same position.
+Aside from the pointer shenanigans to deal with walking a linked list, you'll note that this is exactly <span name="nested">like</span> our original naïve method for handling combat: it compares each pairs of units to see if they're in the same position.

 The only difference is that we no longer have to compare *all* of the units in the battle to each other, just the ones close enough to be in the same cell.
 That's the heart of the optimization.